Do Pinched Nerves Go Away on Their Own?

 Treating a Pinched Nerve

+If you’re dealing with a pinched nerve, you may wonder, “Can pinched nerves go away on their own?”
 In mild cases, a pinched nerve may clear up on its own once your body adjusts and pressure is removed from the nerve.
-However, in moderate or severe cases, the problem will worsen or reoccur if it is not treated properly.
-Without treatment, a compressed nerve can lead to nerve damage or other serious conditions.
+However, in moderate or severe cases, the problem may get worse or reoccur if it is not treated properly.
+Without treatment, a pinched nerve can lead to nerve damage or other serious conditions.
+Let’s explore various ways treatment can help with a pinched nerve that doesn’t go away on its own.

-At AICA Conyers, our chiropractors work with neurologists, orthopedists, and physical therapists to ensure the root cause of your pinched nerve is addressed.
-By creating and providing comprehensive and individualized treatment plans, AICA Conyers is able to not only relieve the symptoms of a pinched nerve but treat the root cause and prevent recurrences in the future.
+At AICA Orthopedics in Conyers, our chiropractors work with neurologists, orthopedists, and physical therapists to identify and address the root cause of your pinched nerve.
+By creating and providing comprehensive and individualized treatment plans, your Conyers chiropractor is able to not only relieve the symptoms of a pinched nerve but also treat the root cause and prevent it from coming back.

 SHARE: